COVID-19 Vaccines: Frequently Asked QuestionsImportant Vaccine Information from Cameron Hospital

 Q. Is it safe to get a COVID-19 vaccine when it first comes out, or should I wait to get it until the long-term effects are better understood?

-Q. Are COVID-19 vaccinations safe for pregnant people or children?
+Q. Are COVID-19 vaccinations safe for pregnant people?

-The COVID-19 vaccine has not been tested for safety in pregnancy, and only one COVID-19 vaccine is being tested on children ages 12 to 17.
+The COVID-19 vaccine has not been tested for safety in pregnancy.
 Further clinical trials and data analysis will be required before the FDA and CDC can evaluate vaccines for these groups.
 Pregnant and lactating women can get the vaccine, but we recommend they speak with their healthcare provider first.

 Q. What are the side effects of the new COVID-19 vaccines?